5 Ways to Recover After a Run

 Sleep also gives your muscles the opportunity to fill up on glycogen, one of your body’s main sources of energy during exercise, according to the same review.

 If your muscles can’t restock their glycogen stores, your next run could be a struggle.

-To optimize your post-run recovery, aim to get 7 to 9 hours of sleep per night and consider taking a supplement at bedtime like Recharge, which contains casein, a slow-release protein that helps make the most of this repair and rebuild window.
+To optimize your post-run recovery, aim to get 7 to 9 hours of sleep per night and consider taking a supplement at bedtime that contains casein, a slow-release protein that helps make the most of this repair and rebuild window.